 IOG plc has identified undeveloped additional conventional gas resources and several new prospects around the Saturn Banks project in the southern North Sea (SNS).

-CENTRAL CLUSTER
+CENTRAL

-The company, which holds cash of £31.9 million with £6.8m restricted, outlined potential development of at least five contiguous licences in the broader Vulcan and Jupiter areas.
+The company, which holds cash of £31.9 million with £6.8m restricted, outlined potential development of at least five contiguous licences in the Vulcan and Jupiter areas.

-This includes the Southwark, Nailsworth, Elland and Grafton fields and “several clearly identified potential additions containing both conventional and tight gas resources”.
+These include the Southwark, Nailsworth, Elland and Grafton fields and “several clearly identified potential additions containing both conventional and tight gas resources”.

-IOG’s interpretation of 3D seismic data on the P2589 Grafton licence identified “two structures containing undeveloped conventional gas within the Europa field”, now renamed as Kinnegar.
+IOG’s interpretation of 3D seismic data on the P2589 Grafton licence identified two structures containing “undeveloped conventional gas within the Europa field”, now renamed as Kinnegar.

-Kinnegar, formerly a ConocoPhillips field, lies 13km northeast of Southwark and directly south of Grafton.
+Kinnegar lies 13km northeast of Southwark and directly south of Grafton.

 The company also identified “several further exploration targets” between Southwark and Kinnegar.